axelarnetwork/axelar-amplifier/doc/src/contracts/router.md

 External Gateway A->>+Relayer A: event emitted
 Relayer A->>+Gateway A: gateway::ExecuteMsg::RouteMessages
-Gateway A->>+Connection Router: connection_router::ExecuteMsg::RouteMessages
+Gateway A->>+Router: router::ExecuteMsg::RouteMessages
-Connection Router->>+Gateway B: gateway::ExecuteMsg::RouteMessages
+Router->>+Gateway B: gateway::ExecuteMsg::RouteMessages
 Multisig Prover->>+Relayer B: constructs proof
 Relayer B->>+External Gateway B: sends proof
 ```

 1. The External Gateway emits an event that is picked up by the Relayer.
 2. Relayer relays the event to the Gateway as a message.
-3. Gateway receives the incoming messages, verifies the messages, and then passes the messages to the Connection Router.
+3. Gateway receives the incoming messages, verifies the messages, and then passes the messages to the Router.
-4. Connection router sends the outgoing messages from Gateway A to Gateway B, which is the representation of destination chain on Axelar chain.
+4. Router sends the outgoing messages from Gateway A to Gateway B, which is the representation of destination chain on
+   Axelar chain.
 5. The Multisig Prover takes the messages stored in the destination Gateway and constructs a proof.
 6. The Relayer sends the proof, which also contains messages, to the destination's External Gateway.

 ### Notes

-1. External Gateways are deployed on blockchains other than Axelar, such as Ethereum and Avalanche, while internal gateways reside on Axelar's chain.
+1. External Gateways are deployed on blockchains other than Axelar, such as Ethereum and Avalanche, while internal
+   gateways reside on Axelar's chain.